 """

 Shift a stage in the case-studies' stage list by an offset.
-Beware that

 shifts to the left (offset<0) will destroy stages.